PaeserBastelstube/AhoyDTU4RPi/README.md

 [cc-by-nc-sa-shield]: https://img.shields.io/badge/License-CC%20BY--NC--SA%204.0-lightgrey.svg

 ---
-# AhoyDTU on Raspberry-Pi with (NGINX) WebServices, (Mosquitto) MQTT-Broker and (Volkszaehler) Smart-Meter
+# AhoyDTU on Raspberry-Pi with (NGINX) WebServices and (Volkszaehler) Smart-Meter

 This project is partial copied from ***ahoy (lumapu)*** (https://github.com/lumapu/ahoy/)
 ***ahoy (lumapu)*** is licensed under
 [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License][cc-by-nc-sa].

 Since the beginning of 2024, the development of ahoy (lumapu) has focused on programming ESP microcontrollers.
 Unfortunately, development for Raspberry PI controllers has been frozen.
 This project continues the development of the AhoyDTU for Raspberry PI controllers independently.
 For this purpose, ahoy (lumapu) version v0.8.155 was copied and adapted for use on a Linux system with NGINX web services.
-An MQTT broker is used for interprocess communication between the AhoyDTU (based on Python) and the web services (based on PHP).
+System-V IPC (Shared-Memory with Semaphore and Message-Queue) is used for interprocess communication between the AhoyDTU (based on Python) and the web services (based on PHP).

 The project pursues the following goals:
 * Collect data from one or more hoymiles microinverters and display it on an NGINX web service